 If you are familiar with HIPAA and other regulations, indicate this in your cover letter as well.

 Finally, medical specialists often prefer to hire staff with experience in that particular niche.
 For example, a medical receptionist with pediatric experience is more likely to be hired at a children’s medical clinic.
+Likewise, somewhat with great medical scribing skills would be very welcome in a larger practice.

 Executive Career Coach